 Tip #2 Controlling the “hunger”

-When I am right in the middle of a long preparation and the oven fragrance starts permeate throughout the house, there is always someone coming into the kitchen announcing: “I am hungry!”
+When Christmas cooking starts and I am right in the middle of a long preparation, the oven fragrance starts permeate throughout the house and there is always someone coming into the kitchen announcing: “I am hungry!”

 So I ensure I have plenty of pasta and ‘quick’ food supply to buffer “The Hunger”.